MEMO460/JPMail/README.md

 - **Issue**: The current interface is outdated and not user-friendly.
 - **Solution Needed**: Modernize the UI to make it more visually appealing and user-friendly.
 Add new functions and plugins to assist users with daily tasks.

+### 5. `Shared Contacts`
+- **Issue**: Shared Contacts adds global SQL-based address books to Roundcube.
+It can be global per IMAP host but currently only works on Roundcube webmail.
+We need to make it work with other applications (e.g., BlueMail).
+Note that Collected Recipients on Roundcube mail work on other mail applications.
+- **Solution Needed**: Modify Shared Contacts to function like Collected Recipients, ensuring compatibility with other mail applications.

 ## Additional Information

 ### About Roundcube Webmail